-We are now scheduling virtual probate appointments, please see below.
-Records and documents may be ordered online, by mail, or by dropbox.
+We are now scheduling virtual probate appointments as well as limited in-person probate appointments, please see below for how to schedule an appointment.
+We encourage virtual appointments where possible per the guidance of the Chester County Health Department.
+Probate and Estate records and documents may be ordered online, by mail, or by locked dropbox located just outside our office.
 We also offer online, free access to our estate record database.

 1. Scheduling a Probate Appointment